-Curtis Stone’s version uses Wolferman’s mini English muffins.
-He brushes them with an orange syrup, adding an extra level of sweetness.
-Along with its crunch, this Bostock will make you want to start your meal with dessert.
+Our version uses Wolferman’s mini English muffins, which get a brush of orange syrup, adding an extra level of sweetness.
+Along with its crunch, this bostock will make you want to start your meal with dessert.

-Curtis also says there is something comforting about an English muffin.
-“They’re warm, crisp with plenty of crevices to soak up ingredients.”
+Plus, there is something comforting about an English muffin: they’re warm, crisp with plenty of crevices to soak up ingredients.

 Mini Bostock Bites